How to Make the Most of an Overbooked Flight—and Get Cash

 “No one is blinking here,” he texted.
 With 10 more passengers than seats available on the Syracuse–Detroit flight, he knew Delta was in a bind.

-When the bidding bumped up a few hundred dollars more he finally volunteered, but per best practice, said his offer was contingent on getting the same as the final volunteer.
+When the bidding bumped up a few hundred dollars more he finally volunteered but, per best practice, said his offer was contingent on getting the same as the final volunteer.
 In the end, Shawn found himself with not just a $700 voucher—more than twice what he paid for his flight—but also first class seats the following day.

 Save up to 90% on flights.
 Join Going and get cheap flights delivered right to your inbox.